gtri/scrimmage/README.md

 However, if you want to clean everything, you can remove your build directory:

     $ cd /path/to/scrimmage && rm -rf build

-## Python Bindings

-SCRIMMAGE's Python bindings depend on protobuf, GRPC, and pandas.
-We recommend that you use the protobuf and grpc python packages built from our project.

-You can specify a minimum Python version by setting the PYTHON\_MIN\_VERSION cmake variable.
-For example, to specify a minimum Python 3.0 version, first clear the cmake cache file and rerun cmake:

-    $ rm CMakeCache.txt
-    $ cmake .. -DPYTHON_MIN_VERSION=3.0

-Otherwise, cmake will choose Python on it's own.
-CMake seems to find the minimum version of Python specified.
-It should be noted that `interactive_plots.py` uses wxPython which is only compatible with python2.

-### Install protobuf Python package

-Protobuf should be installed using the source files that are compiled during build.
-Using protobuf from PyPI (i.e. what you get with `pip install protobuf` ) is known to cause crashes.

-    $ cd /path/to/scrimmage/3rd-party/build/src/protobuf/python
-    $ python setup.py build
-    $ sudo python setup.py install

-### Build GRPC Python Bindings

-    $ cd /path/to/scrimmage/3rd-party/build/src/grpc
-    $ sudo pip install -rrequirements.txt
-    $ GRPC_PYTHON_BUILD_WITH_CYTHON=1 sudo python setup.py install

-If you are using python 3, make sure the futures package isn't installed.

-    $ sudo pip3 uninstall futures

-### Install SCRIMMAGE Python Bindings

-To install scrimmage's python bindings:

-    $ cd /path/to/scrimmage/python
-    $ sudo pip install -e .

 ## ROS Integration